Middle Son and 6th child

 Morris Colchamiro was a great story teller.
-As a matter of fact, all of the Colchamiro were great story tellers.
-It is a trait that I admire greatly.
+As a matter of fact, all of the Colchamiro Aunts and Uncles were great story tellers.
+It is a family trait that I admire greatly.

-My father enjoyed children and especially his brother's and sister's children.
-He would always engage them with in direct conversation and enjoyed telling them stories.
+My father enjoyed children, his own and especially his brothers and sisters children.
+He would always engage with them in direct conversation and enjoyed telling them stories.

-His sense of humor was well known within the family and a trait that I am happy to have inherited, or at lease, I am told.
+His sense of humor was well known within the family and a trait that I am happy to have inherited, or at least, I am told that I have.

-While retired, at a rather young age, he decided to start a car service.
-Part of the car service business was driving children.
-Couple this with his love and drive and love of children he came up with The Butter Brothers.
-The Butter Brothers were based on his brothers; Jessee and Oscar.
+While he retired, at a rather young age of 55, he decided to work for a car service (sort of a bus drivers holiday).
+Part of the car service business was driving children to their day nursery.
+Couple this with his love of driving and love of children, he came up with stories about The Butter Brothers.
+The Butter Brothers were based on his brothers; Jesse and Oscar.

-So without formal training, just being a dad and loving children, came the following that I invite you to listen to in part.
+So without formal training, just being a dad and loving children, he came up with the following that I invite you to listen to.

-Back in the late 1980s my father sent me a cassette tape for Ethan and Danielle.
-Since he did not get to see or visit with Ethan very often, my father sent Ethan and cassette tape to hear the famous (my words) Butter Brother stories.
-These are stories he made up to tell children he drove to a Montessori School in NY when he worked at a car service.
+Back in 1983 my father sent me a cassette tape for Ethan and Danielle, his youngest grandchildren, living on the East Coast.
+Since he did not get to see or visit with Ethan very often, my father sent Ethan a cassette tape to hear the famous (my words) Butter Brother stories.
+These are stories he made up to tell children he drove to a Montessori School in NY when he worked for a car service.
 The kids were ages 4, 5 and 6 year olds and were very noisy in the car.
 He had the idea that if he told them a story they would listen quietly.
-Thus began the Butter Brothers.
+Thus began the Butter Brothers and it worked.

 The recording you will hear was converted from a tape cassette to a digital format.
-There is hissing due to the conversion and in the background is music and talk from a radio station my father was listening to while recording the stories.
+There is hissing due to the recording medium and in the background is music and talk from a radio station my father was listening to while recording the stories.